searx/searx/docs/dev/reST.rst

    is flexible.
 To get best results in the generated output format, install ImageMagick_ and Graphviz_.

 Searx's sphinx setup includes: :ref:`linuxdoc:kfigure`.
-Scalable here means;
+Scaleable here means;
-scalable in sense of the build process.
+scaleable in sense of the build process.
 Normally in absence of a converter tool, the build process will break.
 From the authors POV it’s annoying to care about the build process when handling with images, especially since he has no access to the build process.
 With :ref:`linuxdoc:kfigure` the build process continues and scales output quality in dependence of installed image processors.

-If you want to add an image, you should use the ``kernel-figure`` and ``kernel-image`` directives.
-E.g. to insert a figure with a scalable image format use SVG (:ref:`svg image example`):
+If you want to add an image, you should use the ``kernel-figure`` (inheritance of :dudir:`figure`) and ``kernel-image`` (inheritance of :dudir:`image`) directives.
+E.g. to insert a figure with a scaleable image format use SVG (:ref:`svg image example`):

 .. code:: reST